DinisCruz/docs.diniscruz.ai/docs/index.md

 # Home

-Dinis Cruz is the founder of The Cyber Boardroom, a GenAI-powered platform helping organizations improve cybersecurity communication and decision-making at the board level.
-He is also Chief Scientist at Glasswall and a Director at the Open Security Summit CIC.
+Dinis Cruz is the founder of [The Cyber Boardroom](https://www.thecyberboardroom.com/), a GenAI-powered platform helping organizations improve cybersecurity communication and decision-making at the board level.
+He is also Chief Scientist at Glasswall and the Director of the [Open Security Summit](https://open-security-summit.org/).

 With a background in application security and leadership roles including CISO at companies like Photobox, Moonpig, and Holland & Barrett, Dinis has deep experience translating complex security challenges into